Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 The terrible might of your god begins to sink in to your foe as your curse them, and they feel a crushing urge to give in and let the cold take them to their final rest.
 At the start of each of your turns for the duration of this effect, make a Focus attack against a creature of your choice within range.
-If it hits, apply two stacks of chilled, two stack of pacified and two stacks of rooted.
+If you hit, apply two stacks of chilled, two stack of pacified and two stacks of rooted.

 ### Gift of the Vortex